fziller/QuoteManagement/README.md

 - Queries created while being offline are not created when application is killed before sending it.
 - Some further design issues, e.g. if only one query result is being shown
-- Sometimes, the list of products disappear for no reason.
-Needs some investigation.